markusv23/linux-script-ocamlfuse-auto-backup/README.md

 Download this ocamlfuse-auto-backup-google-drive.sh shell script to directory-path/ , and make a sub-directory directory-path/google-drive-backup

-Change code to reflect your directory structure: line 41: edit home/user/Documents line 109: supply your gmail username (without the @gmail.com) and directory where you mount your Google Drive line 115: directory where you mount your Google Drive
+Change code to reflect your directory structure:<br />
+line 41: edit home/user/Documents<br />
+line 109: supply your gmail username (without the @gmail.com) and directory where you mount your Google Drive<br />
+line 115: directory where you mount your Google Drive<br />

-Give read/write permissions to auxiliary files in google-drive-backup/ Make this script and list-files-out.sh executable
+Give read/write permissions to auxiliary files in google-drive-backup/<br />
+Make this script and list-files-out.sh executable<br />